What is OPT?

 - Photocopies of all Forms I-20 you have been issued

 - Photocopies of any previous employment authorization documents (EAD)

 - Two identical photographs (photograph instructions are found on the Form I-765 instructions under Required Documentation)

-- $380 fee (check or money order payable to the US Department of Homeland Security)
+- Fee (check or money order payable to the U.S. Department of Homeland Security)

 Schedule a meeting with the international student advisor to receive the updated Form I-20 with OPT recommendation, and to review your application to ensure you have properly completed the Form I-765 and have all of the required supporting documents.